 He had won against Alexander Povetkin on March 27, 2021, by knockout in the 4th round in their WBC Interim World Heavyweight championship fight at Europa Point Sports Complex, Gibraltar, Gibraltar.
 He was a 29/100 (-340) favorite going into the fight.

-In his last fight, he beat Onoriode Ehwarieme on July 26, 2024, by knockout in the 1st round at Tropicana Hotel & Casino, Atlantic City, United States.
+Prior to that, he had beaten Onoriode Ehwarieme on July 26, 2024, by knockout in the 1st round at Tropicana Hotel & Casino, Atlantic City, United States.
 He was a 1/30 (-3000) favorite going into the ring.

-Prior to that, he had lost to Anthony Joshua on December 23, 2023, by knockout in the 5th round at Kingdom Arena, Riyadh, Saudi Arabia.
+Going into that contest, he had lost to Anthony Joshua on December 23, 2023, by knockout in the 5th round at Kingdom Arena, Riyadh, Saudi Arabia.
 He was a 3/1 (+300) underdog going into the ring.

-Going into that contest, he had beaten Murat Gassiev on September 30, 2023, by split decision in their 12 round contest at Regnum Carya Hotel, Antalya, Turkiye.
+Before that, he had defeated Murat Gassiev on September 30, 2023, by split decision in their 12 round contest at Regnum Carya Hotel, Antalya, Turkiye.
 He was a 5/2 (+250) underdog going into the ring.

 Who's been more active?